 You’ll also need to provide medical information.
 Your health is one of the most impactful factors in determining your life insurance policy’s cost.

-The most important thing to do is be honest on your application.
+Lying on your life insurance application has consequences.
+The most important thing to do is be honest.
 Your agent or broker won’t be able to set realistic expectations or effectively shop your case if you don’t tell the truth.

 If you get away with misstatements initially and are approved for coverage, know that your beneficiaries may be the ones to pay the price later on.
 Death benefit claims can be reduced or denied altogether if it’s discovered that you lied on your application.